-For this and many more crafty projects of mine, please check out my YouTube channel using this link or my BLOG POST link in this post.
+For this and many more crafty projects of mine, please check out my YouTube channel.
+Actual video below

 These little cuties, like everything in my creative world, are truly easy-peasy, lemon-squeasy to make.
 And in just one sitting, you could kit out your entire friendship circle for a whole year!

 - Resin (a thinner viscosity may be better)

 - Silicone semi-sphere molds

 - Faux or real flowers

 Usually when buying resin the pack comes as a 1:1 ratio of hardener and resin that you mix separately, however, different brands produce varying products with different viscosity.
 The resin I have used for this project came in a 2:1 ratio which basically means that when fully mixed, this resin will be much thinner and runnier than your standard 1:1 ratio resin.

 I chose this resin for this project because it’s a small-scale project and one with potential for lots of bubbles, which I don’t want.
 Thinner resin should help with this.

 In a well ventilated room, I mix 2 parts of resin with 1 part of hardener into my silicone mixing cups, always adding the hardener to the cup first.
 I mixed up 180mls of fully mixed product for this project, 90mls in each silicone cup.
 That means 30mls of hardener and 60mls of resin, in each cup.